sanyal06/aws-labs-1/SAA-Lab01.md

 You should get the command prompt via browser based ssh.
 This is the quickest but not the only way to SSH into EC2 instances.

-Now since you are logged into your MyBastionHost EC2 instance, you can jump on to the MyWebServer and MyDBServer, but for that you would need to copy the key pair on MyBastionHost.
+Now since you are logged into your MyBastionHost EC2 instance, you can jump on to the MyWebAppServer and MyDBServer, but for that you would need to copy the key pair on MyBastionHost.
 Run the below commnds..

 ```
 sudo su (for becoming root)